catid/XRmonitors/README.md

 You can use your keyboard and mouse as usual.

-By default you can press CTRL+` to recenter the screens on your mouse cursor.
+By default you can press Win+` to recenter the screens on your mouse cursor.
-You can press CTRL+PGUP to increase monitor size, and CTRL+PGDOWN to decrease.
+You can press Win+PgUp to increase monitor size, and Win+PgDown to decrease.
 Please see the application for other shortcut keys that can be assigned.

 Enjoy your new virtual monitors!